chef/chef-web-docs/content/licensing/_index.md

 | Trial      | 30-days, renewable up to 90 days   | Advanced functionality enabled | Non-production workloads                | Community support in Slack and solution architect support | Evaluate products in a non-production environment. |
 | Commercial | Renewable and upgradable           | Advanced functionality enabled | Production and Non-production workloads | Support by contract                                      | Enterprise workloads                               |

-Licensing is available for non-profit, research, and academic organizations through a special, free, or highly discounted commercial license in [Progress Chef's Non-Profit Entitlement Program](https://www.chef.io/nonprofit-entitlement-program).

-Official downstream distributions made from original Chef distributions (for example, CINC) aren't affected by this license change.

-## Usage Data
+## Usage data

-The Progress Chef EULA requires basic license information to be transmitted to Chef for all products, including Chef InSpec 6.
+The Progress Chef EULA requires that basic license information be transmitted to Chef for all products.
-The basic license information collected includes which applications are in use, Chef product versions, and the license(s) that govern those products.
+The basic license information collected includes which Chef applications are in use, their versions, and the license(s) that govern those products.

-Licensed customer may opt to send additional telemetry and usage data to Progress Chef.
+Licensed customers may opt to send additional telemetry and usage data to Progress Chef.
 This telemetry is used to tailor recommendations to customers, develop new features, and optimize the customer experience.

 <!--